 Let me tell you why I’m writing this post.

 Waitressing can be back breaking work sometimes.
 And while writing isn’t the same physical work, I still work very hard at what I do.
 During busy times, I have worked 18 hour days at this, hunched over a computer trying to make my mind spit out brilliance.
-(Yeah, that was stupid.)
+(No, I’m not sure if I succeeded.)
 Writing is also a mental job so while my hands aren’t calloused and my feet aren’t aching, my mind can sometimes hurt like hell after a long day.
 I was a writer before I was a worker and I hope to be always writing in some form or fashion.
-But I also hope I don’t have to write when I’d rather be enjoying my senior citizen discount at Dennys and telling the neighborhood kids to get off my lawn.
+But I also hope I don’t have to write when I’d rather be enjoying my senior citizen discount at Denny’s and telling the neighborhood kids to get off my lawn.